Best Daily Design Challenges for Logo Designers, UI/UX, and Graphic Designers

-Besides the daily design challenge, FakeClients also has a design brief generator that can also function as a daily design challenge generator.
-Set a clear set of days you’ll do the challenge and then use the FakeClients generator each day to generate a special design brief for that day.
-FakeClients even provides design briefs for logo designers, graphic designers, web designers, and illustrators so your daily design challenge isn’t limited to logo design or UI design.
+Besides the daily design challenge, FakeClients also has a design brief generator that you can also use for your daily design challenge.
+Set a clear set of days you’ll be doing the challenge for and then use the FakeClients generator each day to generate a unique design brief for that day.
+FakeClients provides design briefs for logo designers, graphic designers, web designers, UI designers, UX designer, and illustrators so most creatives can use the generator to practice.

-Where most people fail a daily design challenge is keeping up with it.
-Many people start a daily design challenge but the vast majority of people quit after a few days of designing.
+Most people that fail a daily design challenge will have had difficulties staying consistent.
+This is the main reason why so many people stop their design challenge after only a few days.
 It is important to set realistic goals for yourself.
 Don’t start out doing a 365-day daily design challenge because you’ll probably not make it if you’re just starting out.
 Start by doing a 7-day challenge and see where you can go from there.
 You also have to create incentives for yourself.
-Set a daily alarm to let yourself know to design something that day, put it on your calendar but also tell your friends and followers.
-They will help you stay accountable which will make the chance that you actually finish it much greater.FakeClients.com
+Set a daily alarm to remind yourself of the challenge, put it on your calendar but also tell your friends and followers.
+They will help you stay accountable which will make the chance that you actually finish the challenge much greater.FakeClients.com